William Grenville, 1st Baron Grenville: Prime minister

 After Pitt's death in 1806, Grenville became the head of the "Ministry of All the Talents", a coalition between Grenville's supporters, the Foxite Whigs, and the supporters of former Prime Minister Lord Sidmouth, with Grenville as First Lord of the Treasury and Fox as Foreign Secretary as joint leaders.
 Grenville's cousin William Windham served as Secretary of State for War and the Colonies, and his younger brother, Thomas Grenville, served briefly as First Lord of the Admiralty.

-The Ministry ultimately accomplished little and failed either to make peace with France or to accomplish Catholic emancipation, the later attempt resulting in the ministry's dismissal in March 1807.
+The Ministry ultimately accomplished little and failed either to make peace with France or to accomplish Catholic emancipation, the latter attempt resulting in the ministry's dismissal in March 1807.
 It had one significant achievement, however, in the abolition of the slave trade in 1807.